 The internet is a great thing because it allows people access to a huge amount of information.
 However, the bane of the internet is inaccurate information.
 If you’ve been to any bodybuilding websites then you know I’m talking about.
 Articles and message boards chock-full of inaccurate information.
 The point is, be careful who you’re taking information from (make sure it’s a reputable site).

 15 Bodybuilding Myths – Myth 13: All Supplement Ads Tell The Truth

 “Wow, so if I take this I’ll be able to lift 20% more?”

-- Myth 14: Supplements are required
+Myth 14: Supplements Are Miracle-Workers

 Lifting everyday is not required for anyone.
-In fact, in many cases lifting everyday will cause overtraining.
+In fact, lifting everyday will cause overtraining.
 Overtraining will lead to an injury which will keep you from lifting at all.
 Go ahead, lift everyday, I dare you.
 Seriously though, many people are successful lifting everyday and many are successful lifting 3 times a week.
 What works best for you might not work the best for someone else.